puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 * An external fact cannot internally reference another fact.
 However, due to parse order, you can reference an external fact from a Ruby fact.
 * External executable facts are forked instead of executed within the same process.
-* Although we plan to allow distribution of external facts through Puppet's pluginsync capability, this is not yet supported. <!-- TODO: supply ticket number -->
+* Although we plan to allow distribution of external facts through Puppet's pluginsync capability, this is not yet supported.
+See [ticket #9546](https://projects.puppetlabs.com/issues/9546)